Replace Old Silver Fillings to Prevent Tooth Fractures

 The Benefits of Composite Fillings

-Of all the differences between silver fillings and composite fillings, the fact that the latter bond to your teeth rather than being packed into your teeth is perhaps the most important.
+Of all the differences between silver fillings and composite fillings, the fact that the latter bonds to your teeth rather than being packed into your teeth is perhaps the most important.
 The bonding process strengthens your teeth and eliminates the high risk of secondary decay due to cracks and fractures.
 With composite resin material, your filling and tooth work together and not against each other as can sometimes happen with silver fillings.

 Composite resin filling material also offers an important aesthetic benefit.
 In fact, some people refer to them as tooth-colored fillings because your Buckhead dentist uses the filling material that is as close to the color of your other teeth as possible.
 Between the coloring and the bonding, you can completely disguise the fact that you had any work performed on a tooth at all.